maciej-jonczyk/maize-timecourse-cold/README.md

 So in all there are 9 time points and we have 6 comparisons.

 There are four inbred lines so the same analysis must be done for each.

+## Clustering and further analyses

+_07-*-ALL.qmd_, _08-*-ALL.qmd_ and further scripts use:

+- All significant genes for clustering
+- Expressed genes (surviving filtering and tested for DE) only as background for enrichment analysis